CTPSSTAFF/pbpp-metrics-materials/README.md

 When these TMCs were removed from the table, we found that it did __not__ yeild speed limit data for any TMCs for which we didn't already have a speed limit from the CMP.

-### Attempt 2 - Harvest Data from the Speed\_Limit Event Table
+### Approach 2 - Harvest Data from the Speed\_Limit Event Table
 The approach of harvesting speed limit data from the Speed\_Regulation event table having borne no fruit, we turn now to harvesting this data from the Speed\_Limit event table.

-The approach of harvesting speed limit data from the Speed\_Limit Event Table has two drawbacks:
+Although there are many more events in the Speed\_Limit event table than in the Speed\_Regulation event table, the all of the data in it hasn't been vetted recently, and it is regarded as the less authoritative of the two.
-1. Although there are many more events in this event table than in the Speed\_Regulation event table, the all of the data in it hasn't been vetted as recently.
+Nonetheless, it is the only alternative available.

-2. The Speed\_Limit Event Table only carries speed limit data on the __primary__ route; this is a challenge when two routes are concurrent which is typically the case for non-limited-access roads.
+Obtaining speed limit data from he Speed\_Limit event table is much more difficult than obtaining it \(if available\) from the Speed\_Regulation event table: the Speed\Limit table only carries speed limit data on the __primary__ route; this is a challenge when two routes are concurrent which is typically the case for non-limited-access roads.
 For example: Where Route 62 EB and Route 62 WB are concurrent, speed limit data is carried only in events on Route 62 EB \(the primary route direction\); speed limit data for the corresponding section of Route 62 WB is carried in the __opposing\_speed\_limit__ event on Route 62 EB.
 This makes processing much more complicated.

-#### Attempt 2 - Detailed Steps
+#### Approach 2 - Detailed Steps
 Inputs:
 * MassDOT LRSE\_Routes feature class
 * MassDOT Speed\_Limit event feature classs